axetroy/nodapt/README.md

 A tool similar to virtualenv, used to set a specific node version for a specified project, which is used to meet the needs of different node versions of different projects.

+> [!Motivation]
+>
+> In actual project development, you may encounter situations where several
+> projects depend on different node versions.
+For example 12.x.y / 16.x.y / 20.x.y.
+>
+> They are not fully compatible, so you need node version management tools, such as nvm.
+> And it requires manual version switching, not automatic.
+> In my project, there are some automatic CIs, so the node version needs to
+> automatically follow the project.

 ### Features

 - [x] Cross-platform supports. including windows